 The Latest: Man arrested in connection with Los Angeles fire

-LA City Fire Captain Tim Gill pulls hose during mop up at the scene in the 400 block of Heliotrope Drive in East Hollywood Monday, June 12, 2017, after a fire heavily damaged an apartment building under construction and also damaged an adjacent apartment building, a garage and a house.
+LA City Fire arson investigators at the scene in the 400 block of Heliotrope Drive in East Hollywood Monday, June 12, 2017, after a fire heavily damaged an apartment building under construction and also damaged an adjacent apartment building, a garage and a house.
 Firefighters extinguished the flames in about 45 minutes with 1 minor injury to a firefighter.

 Add your comments below